RealWeeks/learn-vue-todo/README.md

 Now in the `<template>` tag we can use `{{todos}}` to render our pass in todos.

 You may recognize the handlebars syntax `{{ }}`.
-Another advanage of vue is that it takes the best part other langauges such as the handlebars or moustache syntax.
+Another advantage of vue is that it takes the best part other languages such as the handlebars or moustache syntax.

 ## Directives: Conditional Rendering

-We've renderd all todos, but lets make a list of todos.
+We've rendered all todos, but let's make a list of todos.
 We'll do this using directives.
 The directive we'll be using is `v-for`.
 Let's refactor our code a bit and it should become clear what our directive will be doing.